What is autism?

 However, some autistic children gain special skills.
 For example, they may be able to do complex math problems in their heads.
 Abilities like these are less common.

 What causes autism?

-Doctors aren’t sure what causes autism.
-Some studies have shown that the cause is genetic (runs in families).
-Certain medical problems or something in your child’s surroundings may also play a role.
-In many cases, the cause of a child’s autism is never known.
-Boys are more likely than girls to have autism.
+Doctors are not sure what causes autism.
+Some studies suggest that it is genetic (runs in families).
+Certain health problems or things in your child’s environment may play a role.
+Kids who are born to older parents have an increased risk of autism.
+Boys are more likely to have autism than girls.
+In most cases, the cause of a child’s autism is not known.
 As doctors continue to study autism, they may learn more about what causes it.